 The North Texas Regional IRB does send out a courtesy letter reminding principal investigators about upcoming continuing review.
 Notification is sent out 1-2 months before set study expiration date.
 However, it is the principal investigator’s responsibility (not the IRB) to keep up with every aspect of their study including when to a submit progress report for continuing review.

 When do I need to submit Conflict of Interest (COI) statements?

-Expedited and Full Board protocols require the submission of a signed COI for all investigators and study personnel who are employed by UNTHSC or UNT Health.
+Expedited and Full Board protocols require the submission of a signed COI for all investigators and study personnel who are employed by UNTHSC, UNT Health and John Peter Smith (JPS).
 Study investigators and key personnel employed by an external organization do not need to submit a COI to the IRB.